horizonlyz/SpamIcons/README.md

 and then you open SpamIcons Solution (SpamIcons.sln)

-Make sure the Solution Configurations are set to "Release" and Solution Platforms also set to "x86", and then build by clicking Build > Build Solution.
-It should on your Release folders for the executable file itself.
+Make sure the solution configurations are set to "Release" and solution platforms also set to "x86" and then build by clicking Build > Build Solution.
+It should be on your release folders for the executable file itself.